The Complete Introvert Definition and Guide

 What Does It Mean to Be an Introvert?

-Everyone is born with an innate temperament—a way that you gain energy and prefer to interact with the world.
+Everyone is born with an innate temperament — a way that you gain energy and prefer to interact with the world.
 Introversion and extroversion are temperaments.
-Whether you’re an introvert or extrovert is largely determined by your genes and how your nervous system is wired, although it’s also shaped by early life experiences.
-About 30-50 percent of the population are thought to be introverts.
+Whether you’re an introvert or extrovert is largely determined by your genes — meaning you were probably born that way.

-Not all introverts are the same.
-Some introverts will need only a little bit of alone time to recharge and can handle a fair amount of social time before they get tired.
-Others get worn out quickly and prefer to spend very long periods alone.
+Of course, not all introverts are the same.
+Some introverts will need only a little bit of alone time to recharge and can handle a fair amount of social time before feeling drained.
+Others drain quickly and prefer to spend very long periods alone.
 It’s different for each person, and many introverts are somewhere in the middle.

-Sooner or later, however, all introverts will experience the dreaded “introvert hangover,” which is the feeling of being completely wiped out from too many people or too much stimulation.
+Sooner or later, however, all introverts will experience the dreaded “introvert hangover,” which is the feeling of being completely wiped out from too much “people time” or stimulation.
 This can mean feeling fatigued, unable to concentrate, or even grouchy.
 It’s as if your brain has used up all its mental energy and just doesn’t haven’t any left.
-(And, in fact, that’s exactly what happened.)
+(And, in fact, that’s exactly what has happened.)

 The result is that most introverts share certain characteristics: